Higher education: is excellence the enemy of social mobility?

 If there is a suggestion here that high quality or excellence is a luxury that may not be affordable and therefore should not be a priority in difficult economic times, then this has other consequences.
 If a country cannot demonstrate that its universities offer programmes of teaching and research that can compete with the best in the world, it will not be an attractive location for investment, and even those companies that are locally based may look to graduates from elsewhere for the more demanding jobs.

 If the participants in the higher education debate in Scotland and Ireland start to suggest that a high volume university sector with lower quality ambitions is an appropriate compromise during difficult times, and that funding or resourcing can properly reflect this, they have not understood how the world is going.
 It is a dangerous policy direction to suggest, and the price may be paid not just by universities but by the country as a whole.
 Higher education access should always remain a top priority; but maintaining it at the expense of excellence is making a dangerous and false choice.
-There really are no cheap options for a modern university system.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+There really are no cheap options for a modern university system.higher education comment below, or link to this permanent URL from your own site.